Saga car insurance review – Over 50s car insurance

 Are there any admin fees with Saga car insurance?

 Saga does not charge any admin fees if you wish to make a change to your policy during the policy term however your policy cost may increase depending on insurable risk.
-If you want to cancel your policy there is no cancellation fee for Saga Plus customers however Saga Standard and Select policyholders will be subject to a £50 charge if outside of the 14-day grace period (reduced to £5 if within 20 days).
+If you want to cancel your policy there is no cancellation fee for Saga Plus customers however Saga Standard and Select policyholders will be subject to a £50 charge if outside of the 14-day grace period.

 What is the Saga car insurance policy excess?

 The excess is the amount payable if you wish to make a claim on your policy.
 How much you will have to pay will vary depending on what you are claiming for.
 Excess on car insurance policies is usually split into two types; voluntary and compulsory.
-Voluntary excess is usually chosen by the customer when obtaining a quote and the excess on a Saga policy can be chosen in increments of £50 ranging from £0 - £1,000.
+Voluntary excess is usually chosen by the customer when obtaining a quote and the excess on a Saga policy can be chosen in increments of £50 ranging from £0 - £800, then £895, £900 and £1,000.
 The compulsory excess amount may vary depending on your individual policy but an example of a compulsory excess amount is £150 which means that if a voluntary excess of £100 is chosen, £250 will be payable if you make a claim.
+If you need to repair your windscreen and use an approved repairer, there is no excess to pay unless you have a Saga Standard policy and then it is £25.
+If your windscreen needs replacing the excess is £75 for Saga Select and Saga Plus policy holders and £100 for Saga Standard policy holders.

 How to make a claim with Saga car insurance